kubeshop/botkube-docs/docs/configuration/source/kubernetes.md

   "k8s-all-events":
     displayName: "Kubernetes Info"
     # Describes Kubernetes source configuration.
+    # See the `values.yaml` file for full object.
     kubernetes:
       # Describes namespaces for every Kubernetes resources you want to watch or exclude.
       # These namespaces are applied to every resource specified in the resources list.
       # However, every specified resource can override this by using its own namespaces object.
       namespaces: &k8s-events-namespaces
         # Include contains a list of allowed Namespaces.
-        # It can also contain a regex expressions:
+        # It can also contain regex expressions:
         #  `- ".*"` - to specify all Namespaces.
         include:
           - ".*"
         # Exclude contains a list of Namespaces to be ignored even if allowed by Include.
-        # It can also contain a regex expressions:
+        # It can also contain regex expressions:
         #  `- "test-.*"` - to specif all Namespaces with `test-` prefix.
+        # Exclude list is checked before the Include list.
         # exclude: []

       # Describes event constraints for Kubernetes resources.